georgitinchev/streamsage-streamingservice/README.md

 Normal user
 ivan.angelov23 , ivan.angelov23@gmail.com , e9999619

-DO NOT CHANGE name for said user, as he isused as an unauthenticateddata placeholder by one of the classes
+DO NOT CHANGE name for said user, as he is used as an unauthenticateddata placeholder by one of the classes

 Link to Repo: